Tripsy/nextjs.test/README.md

 # TODO

 1. check if app() works in components
-2. make the status/error page functional
-3. auth
+2. auth
-   - disable middleware and test login
-   - there is a glitch with protect-route and login page ...there is a brief moment after login where it show already logged in - bottom line we can't use protected-route.component for login & logout page
    - check test.ts for cases when setAuth should be triggered
    - implement / test protected component
-4. in dashboard we have error boundary ..if we catch 401 or 403 act accordingly
+3. in dashboard we have error boundary ..if we catch 401 or 403 act accordingly
-5. recover password & other account pages
+4. recover password & other account pages
-6. email-confirm
+5. email-confirm
     - do updates back-end first
-7. Remove border bottom from paginator
+6. Remove border bottom from paginator
-8. Use `register` for inspiration and update filters on dashboard/users
+7. Use `register` for inspiration and update filters on dashboard/users
-9. check data-table-users.component.ts notes
+8. check data-table-users.component.ts notes
      consider idea - for single selection: onRowSelect - present actions (edit / delete) - at mouse position (see statamic)
-10. terms page
+9. terms page
-11. Them switcher has a glitch on first click
+10. Them switcher has a glitch on first click
-12. Replace all console.error with logging
+11. Replace all console.error with logging

 # IDEAS